We aim to highlight Russian-language books for children and young adults, and translations into English, from anywhere where Russian is spoken.

 Ekaterina Shatalova holds a Master’s degree in Victorian Literature from the University of Oxford.
 She is a member of the Union of Translators of Russia who specialises in translating children’s TV shows and books.
-When not translating or researching nonsense, she reviews books for British and Russian publishers.
+When not translating, she reviews books for British and Russian publishers.
+She is currently researching children’s literature at the University of Glasgow as an Erasmus Mundus scholar.

 Olga Bukhina is a translator, a writer, a children’s books specialist, and an independent scholar based in New York City.
 She has translated over forty books from English into Russian: young readers’ novels, graphic novels, and picture books as well as historical fiction, non-fiction, and scholarly books.
 Olga has co-authored three children’s books for the Children’s Project of Ludmila Ulitskaya.
 She writes about children’s literature for various journals, collections, and online publications in Russian and in English.
 Her book The Ugly Duckling, Harry Potter, and Others: A Guide to Children’s Books About Orphans was published in Moscow.